 The Bookstore's website offers a variety of products and services, including on-line ordering and shipping anywhere in the world.
 The website also hosts a free system to connect buyers and sellers of used textbooks.
-The store hours and information on many events that the Bookstore hosts is posted on its website.

 The bookstore can be reached by: Tel: 416-736-5024 Fax: 416-736-5733 Email: bookstore@yorku.ca bookstore.yorku.ca